oopsmonk/documentation/getting-started/1.2/the-tangle/transaction-types.md

 Because these transactions do not transfer any IOTA tokens, nodes carry out only the following basic checks on them:

-- [Proof of work](../first-steps/sending-transactions.md#doing-proof-of-work) is done according to the minimum weight magnitude of the network
 - The transaction's timestamp is not older than 10 minutes, according to the local time of the IOTA node to which it is sent

 For example, this zero-value transaction contains a `Hello world` message in [trytes](../the-tangle/ternary.md).